How to Build a Home Recording Studio Setup with under $600 (for beginners)!

 There are also plenty of free or premium drum sounds, music loops, and vocal samples to start music production.

 If, however, you are more of a hardware type, check the best drum machines under $500, and the best synthesizer keyboard.

 Once you’ve got all your equipment, you just need to connect it all up.
 Setting up your home recording studio equipment is probably the easiest job you will ever do.

 At first, you will need to install your DAW software to your PC or laptop.
 Then, connect your audio interface and update the preferences so that it will see it and be able to use it.
 Connect the monitor speakers and studio-quality headphones to the audio interface (sound card) and last your MIDI keyboard to your computer.

 An ordinary desk will probably fit all of the above studio tools.
 There are desks and workstations in the market specifically designed for studio use, and they can be a big help to routing cables and placing your gear in the right places.
 However, they are costly, and if you are a beginner and already own a big table, then there is no need to purchase a new one.
-You could also go for a home made studio desk, but only if you know your way around constructions.
+You could also go for a homemade studio desk, but only if you know your way around construction.